ncurfman/nx-pdf-batch-export/README.md

-# nx-pdf-batch-export
-Easily export PDF files for all loaded NX files

 # What this script does:
 This NX Journal file will look at all files loaded in NX and export any associated drawing files to PDFs.
 This tool can be used to export a very specific list of drawing files, or every single PDF associated with a top level assembly model.
 Before exporting, you'll have the option to select an output folder and set watermark text.